Death of the Soldier King

 Filed under Belgian Royals, Historical Royals

-Tagged Albert I, Anniversary, Biography, Death.
+Tagged Albert I of Belgium, Anniversary, Biography, Death.